pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ### Callback functions

 This sketch uses callback functions to complement specific actions for a specific band.
-For example, you will need to set the PIN 14 of the CD2003GP to HIGH if you want to work with FM.
+For example, you might need to turn on a LED, start a relay or set up a filter when yiu select a band.
-In contrast, you need to set the PIN 14 to LOW if you want to work with AM.
+If the device that will use this VFO/BFO has different behaviours for different band, you might want use callback functions.
+See Band table for more information.

 The code below shows the callback functions declaration